burlachenkok/exploring-python3/python_details.md

 ## Lines of Script

-Physical lines in the source code of a script are physical different lines the inside the text file encoded with one of the possible encodings.
+Physical lines in the source code of a script are physical lines inside the text file encoded with one of the possible encodings.

 A Logical line of a program is constructed from one or more physical lines by following the explicit or implicit line-joining rules: